 All Saints’ Cathedral Kampala (ASCK) is the city Parish of Kampala Diocese and is the seat of the Bishop of the Diocese of Kampala who is also the Archbishop of the Province of the Church of Uganda.
 The parish was founded in 1912 as a chaplaincy of a European colonial hospital and has grown and attained the status of Cathedral for the Archbishop of Church of Uganda.

-The Cathedral is governed by the Canons of Church of Uganda and the ASCK Constitution.
+The Cathedral is governed by the Canons of Church of Uganda and the ASCK Policies.
 The Cathedral is managed by the Provost who is assisted by a team of clergy and non-ordained staff.
 Members of the Cathedral parish participate in various ministries and fellowships in addition to the worship services.

 All Saints’ Cathedral Kampala (ASCK) is a constituent parish of the Diocese of Kampala.
 The Diocese of Kampala is one of the thirty-one dioceses of the Province of the Church of Uganda (commonly referred to as Church of Uganda.)
 Church of Uganda is a member of the worldwide Anglican Communion.